INTIMACY & PERFORMANCE

 What is the age of your sex life?

-Answer five questions about your sexual behaviour and get an intimacy age - the age group whose typical patterns most closely match yours.
-Based on GSS data from 26,620 adults and Frederick et al. (2017, N=38,747).
+Answer five questions about your sexual behaviour and get an intimacy age: the age group whose typical patterns most closely match yours.
+The result can be younger or older than you are, and the gap is often surprising.
+Find out where you sit.

 What is your intimacy age?